shebbar93/trading/README.md

 7. Support for github actions to merge the branch to master/main only when tests are successful - todo
 8. Provide basic security - todo
 9. Follow Hexagonal clean code architecture - todo
-10. Add caching instead of Database call - todo
+10. Add caching to avoid multiple Database call - todo
 ## Running the Application

 Before running the application, make sure you have Docker Desktop installed on your machine.
 The application is packaged as a Docker image and uses Docker Compose to run together with a MySQL database.